2026 Canadian Orienteering Festival

 Accommodation

 There are many Hotel, Motel, and independent accommodations within 50km of the event locations.
-By Fall 2025, we expect to finalize and list a small selection for which we have obtained special rates.
+We expect to finalize and list a small selection for which we have obtained special rates.
 Camping accommodations should be booked early, as they are difficult to secure during the summer.
 These are within 60km of the event locations.

 White Rock Cabins (~1km from FB Middle arena)